aimfeld/ZendDiCompiler/README.md

 [the recommended way](http://stackoverflow.com/a/1994455/94289) by experts like Mark Seemann and others.

 As soon as you inject the DiWrapper itself into your controllers and other classes, you are using it as a _service locator_.
-In my opinion, it is very convenient to inject the DiWrapper as a single dependency into ZF2 controller classes which means using it as a service locator, just like `Zend\ServiceManager` is typically used.
+In my opinion, it is very convenient to inject the DiWrapper as a single dependency into ZF2 controller classes.
+This means using it as a _service locator_, just like `Zend\ServiceManager` is typically used.

-DiWrapper is also used as a _service locator_ inside of `DiWrapper\DiFactory` which is very useful for [creating runtime objects with dependencies](#using-the-difactory-to-create-runtime-objects-with-dependencies).
+DiWrapper is also used as a _service locator_ inside of the provided `DiWrapper\DiFactory` which is very useful for [creating runtime objects with dependencies](#using-the-difactory-to-create-runtime-objects-with-dependencies).
 This avoids a lot of [abstract factory code](http://stackoverflow.com/a/1945023/94289) you would otherwise have to write.
 Besides ZF2 controllers, I recommend _not_ to inject DiWrapper directly anywhere.
 If you need a service in one of your